BianoBonzoIII/Crayoyo/README.md

 3) If the left index is less than the right index, use the new value in Step 2 to partition the "left-half" of the array.
 The    left-index and the pivot position - 1 are the boundaries of the partition.
 Then, partition the "right-half" of the            array.
 Pivot Position + 1 and the right-index are the boundaries of the partition.
 4) If the right-index is greater than the left-index, that means the array has been sorted.
 If so, do nothing.

-Best Case: Odd-sized array where the pivot position is at the middle of the array <br />
+Best Case: Odd-sized array where the pivot position is at the middle of the array {(right+left)/2} <br />
-Average Case: Pivot position is left<br />
+Average Case: Pivot position is left <br />
-Worst Case: Even-sized array of ascending order<br />
+Worst Case: Even-sized array of ascending order and pivot position is left <br />

-In order to enhance the efficiency of the experimentation, we made multiple versions of the quickSort() method such that each method caters to each case.
-For Best Case, the pivot position is (right+left)/2.
-For Average Case, the pivot position is the left.
-For Worst Case, the pivot position is left and the array is in ascending order.

 # Experiment methodology
 For our experiment, we wanted to test the runtime of our algorithm as the size of the array increases.